thewrongjames/only-human/rules.md

 ## Adding to the Game

-Feel free to add items or rules to the game, it is intentionally kept simple for that reason - it requires story / setting based additions to come into its onw.
+Feel free to add items or rules to the game, it is intentionally kept simple for that reason - it requires story / setting based additions to come into its own.
 Keep in mind that it is expected for specific rules to override general rules, so don't be afraid of that.
 Perhaps you want a gun that fires so fast its wielder effectively shoots twice in one action, or an enemy that can take a lot more hits than a usual character.
 Don't worry if these things go against the core rules, GMing would be much less fun if the players knew how everything worked.

 Adding equipment and roles (to effectively create your own implementation of ONLY HUMAN) is another great way to extend the game.
 Consider adding items or features that vary in more ways than the basic rules allow, such as a shotgun that can git everything in a cone up to `10 metres` with a `+4` or one target out to `30 metres` with a `+1`.

+Additionally, when creating antagonists or enemies do not feel you need to stick to the options available to the player.
+You may want grunt alien enemies that drop dead on a single \textit{Toughness} \textbf{test} failure, or a villain antagonist so drugged up on stimulants that they are much harder to take down.
+You may want characters that have better or worse stats than the standard player character creation allows.
+Go for it.

 ## Character Equipment

 Whilst there is no strict limit on how much equipment a character can carry, it is best to be realistic.
 If you think a PC is carrying too much, perhaps ask the player to label where everything is on their character's body.
-You could also apply strict carry weight limits, such as `40 + 10 × Athletics`.
-If you wanted to be even more granular you could specify that a character carrying more than `40 + 10 × Athletics` is **restricted**.
+You could also apply strict carry weight limits, such as `40 + 10 × Athletics` kilograms of equipment.
+If you wanted to be even more granular you could specify that a character carrying more than `40 + 5 × Athletics` is **restricted**.

 ## Progression